valancej/documentation/_general/account/permissions.md

 Codeship requires different permission levels depending on the source control service being used.

+- **Github**
-**Note** that because we're using the Oauth integration with GiHub, we require admin permissions so that we can clone the repos and report back status.
-We are looking to move to improved integration options to offer you more granular control.
+  - We require read/write permissions to your private repositoties so that we can clone the repos and report back status.
+  - Like all providers that integrate with Github, we'd love to request fewer permissions than we currently do, but as we're currently using the GiHub's Oauth integration, we're limited to the [few options GitHub provides](https://developer.github.com/v3/oauth/#scopes).
+We are looking to move to the new [GitHub Integration](https://developer.github.com/early-access/integrations/integrations-vs-oauth-applications/) options, to offer you more granular control, in the near future.

-- **Github**: We require admin permissions so that we can clone the repos and report back status.
+- **Bitbucket**

-- **Bitbucket**: We require master or owner permissions so that we can clone the repos and report back status.
+  - We require master or owner permissions so that we can clone the repos and report back status.
+  - At this point in time, we're asking for full access, but will change this soon to only cover reading/writing to your repos and webhooks as well as reading your email addresses.
+You can see the full list of permission options available from BitBucket [here](https://developer.atlassian.com/bitbucket/concepts/bitbucket-rest-scopes.html).

+- **Gitlab**
-- **Gitlab**: We require admin permissions so that we can clone the repos and report back status.
+  - We require admin permissions so that we can clone the repos and report back status.
+  - For GitLab we can only ask for the `api` scope, as it's the only of [the two options GitLab provides](https://docs.gitlab.com/ee/integration/oauth_provider.html#authorized-applications) that will allow us to access your repos.

 ### What permissions can I assign my team members?